chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

    4096 1.613718e-06 2.98 1.675237e-05 2.00
   16384 2.025381e-07 2.99 4.181523e-06 2.00

-This table report the :math:`\mathcal{L}^2` norm of the error as a function of the number of cells.
+This table reports the :math:`\mathcal{L}^2` norm of the error as a function of the number of cells.
 The third and the fifth column report the apparent order of convergence of the scheme.
 We see that the velocity converges at third order and the pressure at second order.
 This is exactly what is expected when using Q2-Q1 elements.

 .. note::
   A curious reader will find that very similar results are obtained when using Q2-Q2 elements.
 For flows at low Reynolds number, using equal order elements for the pressure does not lead to a higher convergence rate.

-Finally, the simulation produces a file that contains the torque calculated on every boundaries.
+Finally, the simulation produces a file that contains the torque calculated on every boundary.
 The file ``torque.00.dat`` contains the torque on ``bc 0`` and the file ``torque.01.dat`` contains the torque on ``bc 1``.

-For the boundary 0, the following torque are obtained:
+For the boundary 0, the following torques are obtained:

 .. code-block:: text